The universal tangle for spatial reasoning: Preliminaries

 \section{Preliminaries}

-First let us recall the basic definitions of the $\mu$-calculus over weakly transitive frames.
-As is often the case when working with $\mu$-calculi, it will be conveninent to define the $\mu$-calculus with each of the positive operations, including $\nu x. \phi$, as primitive, and with negation being only subsequently defined. \begin{definition} The language of the modal $\mu$-calculus $\mathcal{L}_{\mu}$ is defined by the following syntax:
+As is often the case when working with $\mu$-calculi, it will be convenient to define the $\mu$-calculus with each of the positive operations, including $\nu x. \varphi$, as primitive, and with negation being only subsequently defined. \begin{definition} The language of the modal $\mu$-calculus $\mathcal{L}_{\mu}$ is defined by the following syntax: